litchipi/blog/posts/nix/nixifying-build-web-app.md

 # Closing thoughts

-I like how some projects ease the way to build some programming langages using Nix, but sometimes it needs to be *scoped down* to a more precise application in order to have something more efficient.
+I like how some projects ease the way to build some programming languages using Nix, but sometimes it needs to be *scoped down* to a more precise application in order to have something more efficient.
 I attempt to create a way to improve the build of all kinds of web-related software using Nix.